Table of Contents

-Displayed in an easy-to-follow bar chart and trend line format, this graph offers an exceptional visual representation of how profitable your organization concerning your overall asset.
-The bottom line here is: the higher your ROA, the better, particularly when you compare this metric to your direct industry competitors - so this chart is essential to your ongoing financial progress.
+Displayed in an easy-to-follow column chart and trend line format, this graph offers an exceptional visual representation of how profitable your organization is concerning your overall asset.
+The bottom line here is the higher your ROA, the better, particularly when you compare this metric to your direct industry competitors - so this chart is essential to your ongoing financial progress.

 9. Return On Equity (ROE)

 This color-keyed financial graph offers a distinct measurement of the level of profit you are able to generate for your various shareholders.
 This particular metric is calculated by dividing your business’s net income (minus the dividends to preferred stocks) by the equity of your shareholders (excluding preferred shares) - not only does this provide an excellent gauge on financial performance but it’s also effective for comparison with other competitors within your sector.